-The first classes at College of the Canyons met in 1969, but the history of this college officially began in 1967.
+The first classes at College of the Canyons met in 1969, but our history began two years earlier.
 That's when the citizens of the Santa Clarita Valley decided it was time to have a college to call their own.
 On Nov.
-21 of that year, voters transformed the idea into reality.
-They also elected a five-member board of trustees to oversee their new public institution of higher learning.
+21, 1967, local voters transformed the idea into reality by overwhelmingly supporting the proposal to create a two-year public college.
+They also elected a five-member board of trustees to oversee it.
 William G. Bonelli, Edward Muhl, Peter F. Huntsinger, Bruce Fortine, and Sheila Dyer were chosen from a field of 41 candidates.